pikepdf/pikepdf/docs/topics/interactive_forms.md

 First, you may choose not to generate appearance streams at all.
 Most full-fat PDF readers are capable of generating these appearance streams themselves, so depending on your use case it may be acceptable to leave appearance stream generation to the end-user application.
-This is the default behavior of the `pikepdf.form.Form` class.
+This is the default behavior of the {class}`pikepdf.form.Form` class.

 If you do need or want to generate appearance streams, you must provide the class you wish to use to accomplish this task.
 There are two possible implementations provided with
-Pikepdf: `pikepdf.form.DefaultAppearanceStreamGenerator` and
+pikepdf: {class}`pikepdf.form.DefaultAppearanceStreamGenerator` and
-`pikepdf.form.ExtendedAppearanceStreamGenerator`.
+{class}`pikepdf.form.ExtendedAppearanceStreamGenerator`.
 To use either of these, simply pass the class as the second argument to the constructor:

 ```python